jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 ## Legal
 Signed contributor agreement - ContributorName 2021-01-12.
-I hereby agree to the terms of this document "https://github.com/jean-francoisgiraud/DigitalCurrenciesKnowledgeBase", with SHA-1 checksum commit 0bd5eeb0e117c00b50615cf848dca8706e0cf993.
+I hereby agree to the terms of this document "https://github.com/jean-francoisgiraud/DigitalCurrenciesKnowledgeBase", with SHA-1 checksum commit TBD.
 I furthermore declare that I am authorized and able to make this agreement and sign this declaration.
 Signed, ContributorName https://github.com/ContributorName.

 Example: Signed contributor agreement - ContributorName 2021-01-12.
 I hereby agree to the terms of this document "https://github.com/jean-francoisgiraud/DigitalCurrenciesKnowledgeBase", with SHA-1 checksum commit 0bd5eeb0e117c00b50615cf848dca8706e0cf993.
 I furthermore declare that I am authorized and able to make this agreement and sign this declaration.
 Signed, JF Giraud https://github.com/jean-francoisgiraud.